-Symphony season opener marks debut of new director
+Symphony season opener marks director's debut

 FARMINGTON — When Thomas Heuser, the new music director of the San Juan Symphony, says he hopes music fans in the area will come to regard the orchestra’s performances as something special, he has a clear idea of what that means.